puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defaults.markdown

 Resource defaults are **parse-order independent.** A default will affect resource declarations written both above and below it.

+### Area of Effect

+Puppet still uses dynamic scope for resource defaults, even though it no longer uses dynamic _variable_ lookup.
+This means that if you use a resource default statement in a class, it has the potential to affect any classes or defined types that class declares.
+[See here for a full description of scope rules][dynamic_scope].

+You can declare _global_ resource defaults in the [site manifest][sitemanifest] outside any [node definition][node].

 ### Overriding Defaults From Parent Scopes

 Resource defaults declared in the local scope will override any defaults received from parent scopes.

 Overriding of resource defaults is **per attribute,** not per block of attributes.
-Thus, local and inherited resource defaults that don't conflict with each other will be merged together.
+Thus, local and parent resource defaults that don't conflict with each other will be merged together.

-### Area of Effect

-Although Puppet no longer uses dynamic variable lookup, it still uses dynamic scope for resource defaults.
-[See here for a full description of scope rules][dynamic_scope].

-You can declare global resource defaults in the [site manifest][sitemanifest] outside any [node definition][node].